Reading: Applied Part 1. Recovering Specifications from Legacy

 }

-The fifth idea applies only to the full track: contentious recovered requirements can be sent to file arbitration.
-Three roles vote — Verifier, Implementor, Safety; the Coordinator keeps the log without voting.
-The Verifier checks consistency of numbers and statuses, the Implementor — implementability in the current triage pipeline, Safety — boundaries of safe action and veto right at critical_risk.
-Roles, verdicts, and precedents are examined in detail in Part 8; the runnable educational equivalent is in [examples/tribunal/](examples/tribunal/).
-For the educational minimum this step is not needed: genealogy.md with sources, confidence level, and open question is sufficient.
+The fifth idea applies only to the full track: disputed recovered requirements can be submitted to file-based arbitration.
+Three roles vote — Verifier, Implementor, Safety; the Coordinator keeps the log, without voting.
+The Verifier checks the consistency of numbers and statuses, the Implementor — feasibility in the current triage pipeline, Safety — the boundaries of safe action and the right of veto on critical_risk.
+The roles, verdicts, and precedents are covered in detail in part 8; the runnable training analogue is [examples/tribunal/](examples/tribunal/).
+For the training minimum, this step is not needed: genealogy.md with sources, confidence level, and an open question is enough.

-The sixth idea is to maintain genealogy.md, a separate registry of provenance for each requirement.
+The sixth idea is to maintain genealogy.md, a separate provenance registry for each requirement.
 Why it is needed.
-A recovered SDD quickly loses value if after a month it is impossible to explain:
+The recovered SDD quickly loses value if a month later it is impossible to explain:

 • why the threshold of 3 events in 10 minutes was chosen;